zohaibmajeed/stc-emitter/API.md

 ## `constructor(response)`

-Create the instance of ListenerClient.
+Creates the instance of ListenerClient.

  * **Parameters:** `{http.ServerResponse}` — response - The response object